Bgaze/silex/README.md

 ## Browsing the Demo Application

-To configure Silex on your local webserver, see [Documentation](https://silex.symfony.com/doc/2.0/web_servers.html).
+To configure Silex on your local webserver, see [Webserver configuration documentation][Webserver].

 To use the PHP built-in web server run :